01 of 06

 - Loosen the slip nuts at each end of the trap with tongue-and-groove pliers or a pipe wrench.
 Remove the slip-nuts and the trap.
 Note how the nylon slip washers are oriented on the pipe, to make reassembly easier.

 - Dump the water in the trap into the bucket.
 Water will also drain from the disconnected ends of the pipe.

-- Extend more cable as required until you feel you've worked through the clog.
+- Work the cable farther into the drain until you feel you've worked through the clog, then remove the cable.

 - Reassemble the drain trap and flush the drain with hot water from the faucet to clear any remaining debris.

 What About Chemical Drain Cleaners?